ardaklc0/ArtisticToDoApp/README.md

-# Plantist - Your Personal Planner with an Artistic Twist
+# Planart - Your Personal Planner with an Artistic Twist

 Welcome to Plantist, the ultimate mobile app that combines the essence of planning with the creativity of art!
 Plan your days with a unique touch by choosing an artist to inspire your daily schedule.